LouisNockJr/activedirectory-accountmanagement/README.md

   ## Step 3: Test Login with a Standard Domain User

-- On a separate system or using a Remote Desktop client, attempt to log in to **Client-1** as one of the newly created users.
-For example:
+- On a separate system or using a Remote Desktop client, attempt to log in to the **Client** VM as one of the newly created users.
+We will be using:
    - Username: `capsulecorporation.com\goku`
    - Password: `Dragonball84!`
 - Verify that login is successful and access is granted to the desktop environment.